One-eyed-warrior/PokeGAN/README.md

 Currently I am not getting clear results (hence why its WIP), Hopefully after some fine-tuning I can get it up and running.

+[UPDATE] 24/4/24: Alright, I changed the architecture for the generator a bit and it looks more coherent now, although i suspect I need more epochs

 Also facing issues with computation power (oh well).
 Hopefully all will be resolved soon.

 some sample outputs from the current state of this code: